 Skills and Experience: Unique qualities that you will bring to the job.
 This is the place to stress the value you can provide regarding experience and the successes you have had from past experiences and how that can be leveraged for future success.

-Be very specific and use numbers and statistics which, are more tangible than words, ie “managed to increase market share by 20% in a very depressed market moving my company from 4th to 2nd position in 18 months.”
+Be very specific and use numbers and statistics which, are more tangible than words, ie “managed to increase market share by 20% in a very depressed market-moving my company from 4th to 2nd position in 18 months.”

-End your cover letter on a positive note, be sure to thank the reader for his or her consideration.
+End your cover letter on a positive note, and be sure to thank the reader for his or her consideration.

-Honestly is the best policy
+Honestly is the Best Policy

 It might be tempting to exaggerate your qualifications and experience but it is not worth the risk.
 Don’t put anything in your cover letter that is not true and that you can’t back up.